Trostburg Castle » Trostburg - The South Tyrolean Castles Museum

 TROSTBURG CASTLE - SOUTH TYROLEAN CASTLES MUSEUM

-Trostburg Castle at Waidbruck (Ponte Gardena)The “Südtiroler Burgeninstitut” (South Tyrolean Castles Association) presents the Trostburg as the South Tyrolean Castles Museum.
+Trostburg Castle at Waidbruck (Ponte Gardena)The “Südtiroler Burgeninstitut” (South Tyrolean Castles Association) converted the Trostburg from a medieval residence in its South Tyrolean Castles Museum.

 Renaissance Knight's Hall at Trostburg CastleAn important attraction is the magnificent Knight’s Hall with its coat-of-arms adornated coffered ceiling.
 Of special beauty is a triple-domed Gothic room.
 The chapel and the various entertainment rooms are also attractions.

-The storm piles and the wrought-iron gate (Fallgitter) present a castle rarity, as does the largest wine press of the South Tyrol.
+The storm piles and the wrought-iron gate present a castle rarity, as does its wine press, one of the largest of its kind in the South Tyrol.

-Exhibition: Castles - Constructions by historyThe permanent exhibition “Castles – Constructions by history”, situated in 3 rooms at the heart of the castle, with 86 true to scale models is meant to provide the 7000 visitors an insight in the history of development of South Tyrolean Castles.
+Exhibition: Castles - Constructions by historyThe permanent exhibition entitled “Castles – Constructions by history”, which spans three rooms at the heart of the Castle, depicts to over 7,000 visitors a year the Great history of South Tyrolean castle development through 86 true-to-scale models.

 Trostburg Castle, Epoques of construction